-Make sure that you know the post order requirements already though.
-You don’t want to be in a position where you have to ask the guard what needs to be done, as that might cause the field teams to lose some respect for you.
+Make sure that you already know what the post order requirements are.
+You don’t want to be in a position where you have to ask the security guard what needs to be done, as that might cause the field teams to lose some respect for you.

 Prepare For Inspections

-In addition, show up with previous Daily Activity Reports (this is easier if you’ve already gone paperless with an incident reporting software like Silvertrac) so you can walk through them with officers.
-Try not to rush inspections, or if you do have limited time make sure you tell officers so they can bring up any pressing issues right away.
+Lastly, try not to rush post inspections or, if you do have limited time, make sure you tell officers so they can bring up any pressing issues right away.

 Clear lines of communication are critical in the security industry, and that’s what post inspections should really be about.
 Rather than just checking to make sure officers aren’t sleeping in the car, use them as an opportunity to communicate standards to your guards, and for them to communicate any issues on-site to you.